Aelisya/Aelisya-Tweaker/README.md

 Add security and privacy with this extension.

 - AMP redirection
-- Noopener Noreferer to _blank link
+- Noopener Noreferrer to _blank link
 - Add modern Scrollbar to the browser (instead of the white from windows).

 ## Report a bug or asking for a feature ?
-Follow the template or the issue will be closed imediatly without reading !
+Follow the template or the issue will be closed immediately without reading !

 ## CRX release
 From today i will not update the CRX anymore, and this package is in review process for publication on some store the link to them will be added soon.